varnerlab/PS2-CHEME-4800-5800-TEMPLATE-AY-2024/README.md

 The `runme_part_1.jl` script builds the rules, runs the simulation, generates ECA images and saves the image of the last generation of each rule to the `myimages/twocolor` directory.
 The `testme_part_1.jl` script checks the validity of your image library against the expected images stored in the `testimages/twocolor` directory.

 For more information (and examples) describing two-color rule numbering and rule table construction, see [Chapter 3 of "A New Kind of Science," Wolfram S, 2002](https://cornell.box.com/s/10md9xuf184a6s3c25n6005uuia7da1e).
-The entire book is also accessible on the [Wolfram Science website](https://www.wolframscience.com/nks/).
+The book is also freely accessible on the [Wolfram Science website](https://www.wolframscience.com/nks/).

 ### Part 2: Three-Color ECA
 In `Part 2` of `PS2`, you will implement a program to compute rules `912, 1020, 1038, 1074, 1110, 1635, 1884, 2040` of three-color ECAs for `240` generations.
 In a three-color ECA, cells can be in one of three states: `0`, `1`, or `2` (which we map to `{white, gray, black}`).
 The program will visualize the last ECA generation (i.e., the `240th` generation) by writing images to the disk for each rule.